-I love old farm equipment, though and find it just beautiful.
+I love old farm equipment.
+I find it just beautiful.
 What do I see in it that’s beautiful?
 The fact that it had a function once.
 People used it to wrangle food out of the ground here in the Rockies where the land, although spectacularly, dramatically “beautiful”, can be a difficult place to try and provide food for a family.
-There is a reason it’s called the “Rocky” Mountains.
 The soil is well, rocky, and inhospitable.
 The growing season is about 20 minutes long.
 These tools more than likely fed someone’s baby corn mush on a cold winter night…

 I took some shots so you can make up your own mind…

 So, the question is, what do you find beautiful that other people may not appreciate?